vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

     grafana.tanzu.vmware.com  7.5.7+vmware.2-tkg.1   2021-05-19 18:00:00 +0000 UTC  tkg-system
     ```

     Capture the latest version from the previous command.
 If there are multiple versions available check the "RELEASED-AT" to collect the version of the latest one.
-This document make use of version 7.5.16+vmware.1-tkg.1 for installation.
+This document makes use of version 7.5.16+vmware.1-tkg.1 for installation.

 2. Retrieve the template of the Grafana package’s default configuration.